abagusetty/CMakeBuild/dox/SoYouWannaFindBLAS.md

 everything.
 Doing this in a robust manner is difficult.

 Making matters more fun, just because we found the libraries/headers doesn't mean our dependencies can.
-Hence it will fall upon NWChemExBase to manually set the paths for all dependencies wanting BLAS/LAPACK support.
+Hence it will fall upon CMakeBuild to manually set the paths for all dependencies wanting BLAS/LAPACK support.
 This becomes increasingly difficult for the non-standard distributions like MKL as many dependencies may not recognize that it is actually BLAS/LAPACK and